On 29 May the NSW Government issued public health orders to help protect the community and reduce the spread of COVID-19.

 You can read the Minister for Planning and Public Spaces recent article on how you can help us keep parks open.

-Our great parks and parklands are still open so you can enjoy daily exercise, walk animals and spend time among nature, but it’s important to follow current health orders and stay close to home when you do go out.
+Our great parks and parklands are open so you can enjoy daily exercise, walk animals and spend time among nature, but it’s important to follow current health orders.

 Check your local council’s website for the latest information on parks in your area.
 You can also find out how some of our state parks and parklands are being managed by visiting:

-Many of these venues are creating great online resources so you can engage and keep connected, including the State Library.
-The stronger our online communities grow, the more resilient these important public spaces will be when they re-open.
+Many libraries and galleries of these venues are creating great online resources so you can engage and keep connected, including the State Library.
+The stronger our online communities grow, the more resilient these important public spaces will be in the future.

 Read our response to COVID-19.